Aamir-marqait/marqaitv2-web/docs/brandbook-slider.md

 All content slides (8-13) are dynamically generated using GPT-4o Mini based on the user's brand details input.
 Content is generated when the user clicks "Continue" on the Brand Details page and stored in localStorage for instant retrieval.

 **Generation Process:**
-1. User fills Brand Details form (target audience, personality, core values, style references)
+1. User fills Brand Details form (target audience, personality, core values, Brand Tone)
 2. On "Continue" click, `generateBrandbookContent()` calls GPT-4o Mini API
 3. GPT performs web research for industry-specific best practices
 4. Generated content stored in `localStorage.brandbookContent`